spenhar/spenhar.github.io/_projects/002_cosmicconcierge.md

 ---
 When Stanton Jones calls, you pick up the phone.
-"Hey I've got this crazy idea to put a mirror on a giant spinning seat so it's like an infinity mirror galaxy in which you spin and reach a weightless euphoria. and there is are real chimes installed on the underside of the floating spinning seat that tell your fortune.
-He had me at "Hey..."
+"Hello I've got this crazy idea to put a mirror on a giant spinning seat so it's like an infinity mirror galaxy in which you spin and reach a weightless euphoria. and there is are real chimes installed on the underside of the floating spinning seat that tell your fortune.
+He had me at 'hello'...

 <!--more-->